grough/lilac-loop-vcv/README.md

 ### Multi-Track Recording

 Looper's stereo inputs and outputs are [polyphonic](https://vcvrack.com/manual/Polyphony), meaning you can record up to 32 tracks in total (left and right, 16 channels each).
 Connect a polyphonic cable to an input and press the big toggle button to start recording.
 Each channel of polyphony on the input will record on a separate internal track and play back on the corresponding output channel.
+Additionally, tracks can be erased individually by passing polyphonic input into the Erase CV input.
+Putting a monophonic cable into the Erase CV input will erase all tracks.
 Use VCV's [Merge](https://library.vcvrack.com/Fundamental/Merge) and [Split](https://library.vcvrack.com/Fundamental/Split) modules to manage polyphony.

 ### Known Issues & Limitations